molinajulian/challenge-worcket/README.md

 ## Documentation

-When the project is running, you can go to the endpoint `/docs` and you will see the endpoints implemented with his your parameters.
+When the project is running, you can go to the endpoint `/docs` and you will see the endpoints implemented with their parameters and responses.

 ## Coverage

-For generate to coverage report, you can run `npm run coverage`.
-This command create `coverage` folder, which contains all information about project coverage.
+To generate a coverage report, you can run `npm run coverage`.
+This command create the `coverage` folder, which contains all information about project coverage.
-The actually statiscis are the following
+The current statiscis are the following

 ```
 Statements: 97.55% (279/286)